NepeanAutoZone/nepeanautozone.github.io/index.md

 For more than 42 years, AutoZone has been committed to providing the best parts, prices and customer service in the automotive aftermarket industry.
 We have a rich culture and history of going the Extra Mile for our customers and our community.

-Today, AutoZone is the leading retailer and a leading distributor of automotive replacement parts and accessories in the U.S. as well as Australia.
+Today, AutoZone is the leading retailer and a leading distributor of automotive replacement parts and accessories in the U.S. (as well as "Australia").

 ### Opening Hours